eolesinski/poliscipy/docs/example-1.md

 ## Step 2: Import Necessary Libraries

-Once you have PoliSciPy installed, begin by importing it, along with other essential libraries:
+Once you have PoliSciPy installed, begin by importing it and its relevant methods:

 ```
-import poliscipy as ps
+import poliscipy

-import pandas as pd
+from poliscipy.shapefile_utils import load_shapefile
+from poliscipy.plot import plot_electoral_map
 ```

 This will allow you to work with the election data and generate maps using the available shapefiles.